-A BSc with a major is normally a four-year programme and is intended to prepare the candidate for post-graduate studies and can be obtained in the following disciplines:
+A BSc with a major concentration is normally a four-year programme and can be obtained in the following disciplines:

 - a.
 Chemistry

 - b.
 Computer Science

 - c.
 Mathematics

 - d.
 Physics

-- e.
+e.
 Space Science

-A BSc degree with a major will be awarded upon successful completion of:
+A BSc degree with a major concentration will be awarded upon successful completion of:

-- a. the Core Curriculum; - b. the Science/Engineering Programme for First Year; and - c. twenty-four half year courses or their equivalent in science and/or engineering at the Second, Third and Fourth Year level as approved by the Dean of Science.
-Twelve of these courses will be in the major as specified by the major department.
+- a. the College Common Core Curriculum; - b. the Science/Engineering Programme for First Year; and - c.
+32 credits in science and/or engineering as approved by the Dean of Science.
+16 credits must be in the major concentration as specified by the major department.
 Departmental regulations should be consulted for details.

-This programme has a total equivalent to 42 semester courses
+This programme has a total of 42 credits.